 - It was only three times…

 - Lampshaded much later, when the narrator repeatedly describing how to use spare punchlines over text on a black screen becomes exasperated and the final set at the end of the episode is fast-forwarded.

 - The edited dub of Yu-Gi-Oh! replays Yugi's lengthy transformation sequence in places where the original skipped over it.

-- Godannar, in keeping with its retro-Super-Robot-show style, has an extended sequence for when Dannar and Okusaer take off from the base - the robots' engines are spun up by an external flywheel, the Jet Boys are attached to their backs, a huge runway is raised from beneath the sea, the front of the base opens up, numerous lights flick to green in the control-room, and the pilots flick a sequence of switches, ect.
-They're about 50% Fighter Launching Sequence, and the rest is Engaging Chevrons.
+- Shinkon Gattai Godannar!!, in keeping with its retro-Super-Robot-show style, has an extended sequence for when Dannar and Okusaer take off from the base - the robots' engines are spun up by an external flywheel, the Jet Boys are attached to their backs, a huge runway is raised from beneath the sea, the front of the base opens up, numerous lights flick to green in the control-room, and the pilots flick a sequence of switches, etc. They're about 50% Fighter-Launching Sequence, and the rest is this trope.
 To spice things up, however, they (almost) never use the FULL sequence, and instead vary which parts are shown each time.
 Keeps it from getting TOO... chevronish?

 - Neon Genesis Evangelion uses these frequently:

-- Misato watching the train Shinji has apparantly boarded leave the station.
+- Misato watching the train Shinji has apparently boarded leave the station.

 - The elevator ride with Rei and Asuka.
 The Directors Cut version at least mixes it a little bit up.
 That is to say, Asuka moves briefly and only once.
 The same shot is reused in Evangelion: 2.0, but for a much shorter amount of time (making its inclusion a bit of a joke for fans).

 - Shinji holding Kaworu in Unit 01's hand for one full minute before he crushes him.

 - Asuka curled up in Unit 02 at the bottom of the lake.